It was move-in day at Northeastern, and Liam Walsh needed some help.

-That would be Northeastern’s senior captain Aidan McDonough, who is also Walsh’s former junior hockey teammate and good friend.
-Walsh was among the Huskies’ biggest additions this offseason, transferring in after spending the past three years at Hockey East rival Merrimack.
+That’s Northeastern’s senior captain Aidan McDonough, who is also Walsh’s former junior hockey teammate and close friend.
+Walsh was among the Huskies’ biggest additions this offseason, transferring to Huntington Avenue after spending the past three years at Hockey East rival Merrimack.

-Since arriving this summer, Walsh has peppered McDonough with questions on everything from campus directions to on-ice adjustments.
-McDonough has answered every last one of them — returning the favor from four years ago, when Walsh did just the same for him.
+Since arriving earlier this summer, Walsh has peppered McDonough with questions on everything from campus directions to on-ice adjustments.
+McDonough has been sure to answer every last one of them — returning the favor from four years ago when Walsh did just the same for him.

-The two first met in 2018 while playing for the Cedar Rapids RoughRiders of the USHL.
-When McDonough arrived in Cedar Rapids, Iowa, Walsh had already been with the team for three years and was team captain.
-Then, it was Walsh helping to acclimate McDonough to a new environment.
+The two friends first met in 2018, while playing for the USHL’s Cedar Rapids RoughRiders .
+When McDonough first arrived in Cedar Rapids, Walsh was a three-year veteran on the team, and had just been named captain for the upcoming season.
+Then, it was Walsh helping to acclimate McDonough to a brand-new environment.

 “[Liam] was one of the best captains I’ve ever had,” McDonough said.
 “I was obviously new at Cedar Rapids, so I had tons of questions.
 He was always there to help me out, and he showed me the lay of the land.
 Anything anyone ever needed, he was pretty much there for us.”

-As the two now prepare for their final college seasons at Northeastern, a lot has changed.
-McDonough has blossomed into one of college hockey’s premier talents, notching 25 goals last season, second most in the NCAA.
-The Vancouver Canucks courted McDonough to turn pro this offseason, but he opted to return for one final year at Northeastern — and was subsequently named team captain.
+As the two now prepare for their final season of college hockey, a lot has changed.
+McDonough has blossomed into one of college hockey’s premier talents during his time at Northeastern, scoring 25 goals last season to lead Hockey East.
+The Vancouver Canucks, who selected McDonough in the 7th round of the 2019 NHL draft, encouraged McDonough to forego his senior season and sign a professional contract with the team this past offseason.
+He instead opted to return for one final year at Northeastern, and was subsequently named team captain.
 Meanwhile, Walsh was a breakout star for Merrimack a season ago, racking up 27 points and earning Hockey East Player of the Month honors in January.

 “It’s definitely a roles reversed type of thing, but it’s just been really nice to have him here and get to play with him again,” Walsh said.